-One of their main aims of the foundation is to include all areas and people of the community and branch out to other leisure facilities around South Lincolnshire to include as many people as possible.
+One of their main aims of the foundation is to include all areas and people of the community and branch out to other leisure facilities around South Lincolnshire to reach and allow as many people as possible to become involved.

 “We use the power of sport to address local needs.”